dgraph-io/dgraph/wiki/content/deploy/index.md

 * `/state` Information about the nodes that are part of the cluster.
 Also contains information about size of predicates and groups they belong to.
-* `/assignIds?num=100` This would allocate `num` ids and return a JSON map containing `startId` and `endId`, both inclusive.
-This id range can be safely assigned externally to new nodes, during data ingestion.
+* `/assign?what=uids&num=100` This would allocate `num` uids and return a JSON map containing `startId` and `endId`, both inclusive.
+This id range can be safely assigned externally to new nodes during data ingestion.
+* `/assign?what=timestamps&num=100` This would request timestamps from Zero.
+  This is useful to fast forward Zero state when starting from a postings directory, which already has commits higher than Zero's leased timestamp.
 * `/removeNode?id=3&group=2` If a replica goes down and can't be recovered, you can remove it and add a new node to the quorum.
-This endpoint can be used to remove a dead Zero or Dgraph alpha node.
-To remove dead Zero nodes, just pass `group=0` and the id of the Zero node.
+This endpoint can be used to remove a dead Zero or Dgraph Alpha node.
+To remove dead Zero nodes, justjust pass `group=0` and the id of the Zero node.

 {{% notice "note" %}}
-Before using the api ensure that the node is down and ensure that it doesn't come back up ever again.
+Before using the API ensure that the node is down and ensure that it doesn't come back up ever again.

-You should not use the same `idx` as that of a node that was removed earlier.
+You should not use the same `idx` of a node that was removed earlier.
 {{% /notice %}}

 * `/moveTablet?tablet=name&group=2` This endpoint can be used to move a tablet to a group.
 Zero already does shard rebalancing every 8 mins, this endpoint can be used to force move a tablet.